 - Light: Full sun is best, but F. foetida will do fine in light shade as well.
 These are good plants for a south-facing exposure or unobstructed east- or west-facing window.

 - Water: Furcraea foetida are drought resistant due to their large root system: watering them infrequently (though more so during their bloom in summer and spring) will be fine.
 Be careful not to overwater.
 As with most succulents, standing water can be lethal.

-- Soil: the Well-draining succulent mix is crucial—too much water will kill these plants, and they should never be in water-logged soil or allowed to stand in a tray with water.
+- Soil: Well-draining succulent mix is crucial—too much water will kill these plants, and they should never be in water-logged soil or allowed to stand in a tray with water.
 The pH should be slightly acidic.